ENGN2912B-2018/DV-D/README.md

 	**Convert:** (all with DB Browser for SQLite)

-	checking total number of records and types of records attributes
+	checking total number of records and types of records attributes 11/27

-	checking types of records attributes
+	checking types of records attributes 11/27

-	randomly choosing 5 records and compare its values
+	randomly choosing 5 records and compare its values 11/27

 	**Filter:**

-	checking with not empty string name and open

-	checking with not empty string name
+	checking name input with empty string and not empty string name 12/10

-	checking with empty string name and open

-	checking with empty string name
+	checking open status to be open and not matter 12/10

+	checking sort status to be distance, review_count and stars 12/16

 	**Mainwindow:**

-	take integer input and display it
+	taking integer input and display it 12/7

 	**Linking qcustomplot and Mainwindow:**

-	take integer input and plot a curve
+	take integer input and plot a curve 12/7

 	**Linking Mainwindow and filter and qcustomplot:**

-	no business through output
+	no business through output 12/14

-	current location outside of map
+	current location outside of map 12/14

-	zero result count input
+	zero result count input 12/14

-	business outside of map
+	business outside of map 12/14

-	**Built a test.db to test filter cpp file**

-	**Implemented filter_test.cpp working on test.db**
+	migrate all files to another machine 12/16

 * **Instructions for compiling and running the software**

-	Compiling: Download project file from github -> open Qt Creator -> open project file "team_final.pro" -> configure project based on your computer specifications -> run the program
+	Download project file from github -> open Qt Creator -> open project file "team_final.pro" -> under Project Tab, uncheck "Shadow build" -> run the program

-	Running encapsulated file: Download project file from github -> locate ‘release’ subfolder -> run the team_final.app file

 ## Conclusions